Click here to download the sustainability report 2023

 A Nexus of Innovation and Collaboration

-Set against the backdrop of UKREiiF, the Pavilion promises three days of immersive content, serving as the epicenter for exploring best practices and innovations in sustainable growth across finance, construction, property, energy, and real estate.
+Set against the backdrop of UKREiiF, the Pavilion promises three days of immersive content, serving as the epicentre for exploring best practices and innovations in sustainable growth across finance, construction, property, energy, and real estate.
 Attendees can expect thought-provoking sessions, dynamic panel discussions, and invaluable networking opportunities, fostering knowledge sharing and partnership cultivation.

 Jason Longhurst, Chair of UKBCSD, expressed his enthusiasm for the event, highlighting its role in fostering a more sustainable and inclusive industry.